Child Custody in BC

 Different Types of Child Custody

-When a child lives with one parent (or guardian) all or most of the time and that parent is legally responsible for all decisions regarding the child.
+When a child lives with one parent (or guardian), all or most of the time and that parent may have the ability to make all decisions regarding the child.

-Child can reside part time with each parent or primarily with one parent, but both parents have equal say in decisions that affect the child and take equal responsibility for the child’s safety and wellbeing.
+The child can reside a set amount of time with each parent or primarily with one parent, but both parents have an equal say in decisions that affect the child and take equal responsibility for the child’s safety and wellbeing.

-A type of joint custody where the child spends at least 40% of the time living with each parent.
+Shared custody is a type of joint custody or shared parenting time arrangement where the child spends at least 40% of the time living with each parent.

-When a couple have multiple children and one or some of the children reside with one parent while the other child or children live with the other parent.
+When a couple has multiple children and one or some of the children reside with one parent primarily while the other child or children live with the other parent.

-A custody agreement is a legal document that defines what type of custody is in place and outlines how a child’s time is distributed between parents.
+A custody or parenting time agreement is a legal document that defines what type of custody is in place and outlines how a child’s time is distributed between parents.
 Parents can agree on whatever type of custody arrangement they like as long as it puts the child’s best interests first.
-Often, custody agreements include the following:
+Often, custody agreements include:

-- Which holidays and special occasions the child will spend with which parent.
+➡ Which holidays and special occasions the child spends with which parent.

 How is Child Custody Determined?